kruthar/symbol/README.md

 `item` - The name of the variable that will hold the current iterator value

-`list one sep string two string sep false sep list` - A structure to iterate over, this could also be a variable pointint to a Structure
+`list open one sep string two string sep false close` - A structure to iterate over, this could also be a variable pointint to a Structure

 ### Functions
 Functions are here!
 There are two main types: